chrisnoonan98675/site/xl-deploy/how-to/deploy-using-sequential-by-loadbalancer-orchestrator.markdown

 	1. Deploy to WebLogic application server
 	1. Enable access to Apache web server in load balancer

 This means that access to the web site would be allowed, even if it is not fully deployed.
 Typically, deployment of web content will be faster than deployment of enterprise applications, and users will probably be able to access static web content while the back-end applications are still being deployed.

-Therefore, XL Deploy should do the following, sequentially:
+Instead, XL Deploy should do the following, sequentially:

 1. Disable access to Apache web server and WebLogic application server
 	1. Disable access to Apache web server in load balancer